 Today, this type of raw data is available on more subjects than ever before.
-Social media, smartphones, and technology companies like Google allow organizations to “accumulate massive amounts of behavioral data on the entire world population,” says Thomas Goulding, professor for the Master of Professional Studies in Analytics program within Northeastern’s College of Professional Studies.
+Social media, smartphones, and technology companies like Google allow organizations to “accumulate massive amounts of behavioral data on the entire world population,” says Thomas Goulding, professor for Northeastern’s Master of Professional Studies in Analytics.
 “In almost every industry, there are new stories about the advancements of research and functionality that are happening because of research and data analytics.”

 The influence of data ranges from DNA and ancestry tracking in crime investigations, to the use of artificial intelligence in warehousing and medical fields, to the analysis of customer and audience trends in business.

 This access to relevant, factual information across a variety of industries has led to a reliance on data for decision-making within organizations.
 However, the continuously gathered information isn’t consumable in the unstructured format it is collected in.
 Thus, there is an increasing need for data analysts who can interpret and present that data in a way that those groups can use effectively.

 Learn More: What Does A Data Analyst Do?

 With analytical tools and skills, individuals in these highly technical positions are able to sift through the massive amounts of information being collected in order to determine trends, reflect on findings, and draw conclusions from the data that other business groups can reference when making decisions.